Can Dogs Eat Welch’s Fruit Snacks? Which Ones Are Safe?

 1. Wholesome Fruit

-Fruit snacks can be replaced with delicious fresh fruits.
-Fruits like apples (seedless and coreless), blueberries, strawberries, watermelons (seedless), and bananas are all edible to dogs.
-These fruits supply vital nutrients, antioxidants, and vitamins and minerals supporting their health.
+Fruits like apples (seedless and coreless), blueberries, strawberries, watermelons (seedless), mango, pineapple, cranberries, and bananas are all edible to dogs.
+These fruits supply vital nutrients, antioxidants, and vitamins and minerals that support dogs’ health.

 2. Cubes of Frozen Fruit

 Freeze little fruit slices or cubes to make a cool treat.
-On a hot day, giving your dog frozen watermelon, apples, or berries can be a terrific method to keep them cool and give them nutrients and hydration.
+On a hot day, giving your dog frozen watermelon, apples, or berries can be a terrific method of keeping them cool and providing nutrients and hydration.

 3. The Carrot Stick